-If you find that you have nowhere to stay or are at risk of becoming homeless, The Advice Service can offer guidance and signpost you to specialist organisations to help you find your next steps.
+If you have nowhere to stay or are at risk of becoming homeless, the Advice Service can offer guidance and signpost you to specialist organisations to help you find your next steps.
 Please note, we cannot provide students with free accommodation.

-The information below is largely drawn from the Shelter Housing Pages on Homelessness & Eviction.
-For more detailed information refer to their website - Homelessness advice - Shelter England.
+The information below is based on guidance from the Shelter Housing Pages on Homelessness & Eviction.

 If you are homeless, live in England and have British citizenship / right to remain in the UK take a look at Advice Now’s – What to do if you’re homeless guide.